Sasamanas/ProjectMEDA2002/README.md

 3. The total suicide number grouping by ages in each year.
 4. The total suicide number grouping by sex in each year.

 After creating visualisation of all of these objectives, visualisation reflects several things.
 Firstly, the first objective shows the overall of suicide statistic.
 Therefore, it is more effective for creating geovisualization with other visualisations in the same frame helps viewer to more understand the detail of suicide data in each country.
 In this case, we create bar charts for using to compare sex and a range of age in each country.

-# ต้องแก้
+Moreover, the size and color of circle that located in each country depend on the suicide number.
+By in the country that has a large suicide number has the big and dark red circle such as Russia.
+Whereas, the country that has a small suicide number has the small and light yellow circle such as Denmark. furthermore, it could custome the zone of country that interested in to see the suicide statistics.

-Secondly, the country that has high competition such as Japan and USA is one of the country that get one of the highest suicide number.
-Due to the second visualisation, the most 3 countries that commit suicide are Russia, USA and Japan, respectively.
+Secondly, the country that seem to be peaceful and doesn't has the high competition such as Hungary, Lithuania is one of the country that get one of the highest suicide number.
+Due to the second visualisation, the most 3 countries that commit suicide are Hungary, Lithuania and Russia respectively.
 Moreover, this visualisation is able to forecast the future trend in each country.
-According to the second visualisation, Russia have lower trend to commit suicide in the future whereas USA and Japan have highter trend to commit suicidein the future.
+According to the second visualisation, Russia and Hungary have lower trend to commit suicide in the future whereas Lithuania seems to remain constant have trend to commit suicidein the future.

 Next, age range also has effect to commit suicide.
 According to the third visualisation the age that has the highest suicide number is 35-54 years, whereas the age range that has the lowest suicide number is 5-14 years.